 Just a warning- don't saturate each channel by going overboard with this, as that can frustrate them, which is counterproductive.

 An oldie, but a goodie.

-(5) Use Statistics To Branch Off Into Related Content
+(5) Use Statistics To Make Better Content Choices

 The same goes with websites, video portals and podcast downloads.
 Having these kinds of facts and figures means you can see which piece is receiving the most attention, and then create 'spin off' content with a similar topic to get the best resonance out of your audience.